tomdpitts/tomdpitts.github.io/_pages/about.md

 I am a researcher in AI, primarily working with the Data Science team at University of Technology Sydney (UTS) under Dr Bin Liang.
 My research is currently focussed across a few domains: ML-based Earth Observation (Carbon sequestration); AR and Diffusion-based NLP; and novel Transformer-based Time Series Anomaly Detection architectures.

-My professional background is in software engineering and product in the AI space - most recently as CPO at Sydney-based Lumachain, where we developed a platform focussed on Computer Vision solutions for global blue chip food and beverage companies.
+My professional background is in software engineering and product in the AI space - most recently as CPO at Sydney-based Lumachain, where we developed an end-to-end Traceability and Computer Vision AI platform for global blue chip food and beverage companies.
 My academic background is in Mathematics and Philosophy at King's College London.

 ## research interests